Projects

 Oleochemical Production

-We are studying the production of fatty acid derived oleochemicals in the model bacterium Escherichia coli.
+We are studying the production of fatty acid derived oleochemicals in the model bacterium Escherichia coli, photosynthetic cyanobacteria, and the oleaginous yeast Yarrowia lipolytica.
 Our work has combined traditional metabolic engineering, synthetic biology, systems biology, physiological characterization, functional genomics, and metabolic modeling approaches.
-Our goal is to understand the barriers to producing fatty acid derivatives at titers that approach the theoretical yield from renewable resources such as biomass sugars.
+Our goal is to understand the barriers to producing fatty acid derivatives at titers that approach the theoretical yield from renewable resources such as biomass sugars or electrochemically generated C2 compounds.

 We target the production of fatty acid derived products for two reasons.
 First, fatty acids are found in nearly all forms of life.
 Therefore, if a superior organism capable of breaking down biomass, consuming alternative carbon sources, or tolerating final products is isolated, then we can transplant our findings into these organisms.
 Second, fatty acids can be converted to a wide array of commercial compounds including oils that could be used as lubricants, polyesters that can be used as structural materials, fatty alcohols that are useful as surfactants, esters that are today’s biodiesel, alkanes that are found in today’s petrodiesel, and olefins that could be used as fuels or chemical building blocks.
 In addition, fatty acid derivatives could be chemically refined alongside petroleum and integrate into today’s chemical industry.